mrmuhammadali/fusion-plugin-http-router/README.md

 // src/main.js
 import React from 'react';
 import App from 'fusion-core';
-import HTTPRouter, {
+import HttpRouter, {
-  HTTPRouterToken,
+  HttpRouterToken,
-  HTTPHandlersToken,
+  HttpHandlersToken,
 } from 'fusion-plugin-http-router';

 // Define your http routes and methods server side